There are two kinds of pointers at dog shows.

 Sometimes, no matter what the degrees of separation, judges may decide that they are simply uncomfortable judging a particular dog – perhaps they bred it, or are close friends with the handler.
 In such cases, they simply excuse the dog and handler.
 While this happens infrequently, it’s no big deal in the dog world, whose tight-knit culture invariably produces occasional conflicts.
 In those cases, the best judgment a judge can use is to avoid even the appearance of impropriety.

 While some judges are content to stop at their own breed, others want to widen their horizons and judge different ones.

 To address this learning curve, prospective judges must accumulate “continuing education units” in a given breed, earning credit for attending seminars and performance events, watching and discussing a sizeable entry of the breed with a mentor, and taking online courses at the AKC’s Canine College.
-Once the educational experiences on their application have been verified, they again sit for an interview to discuss the breed’s history and standard, and must judge a specified number assignments.
-While not every judging assignment will be observed, a certain number are required to be, and after those observations, permit judges sit down with the field rep yet again to discuss the merits of the dogs they judged.
+Once the educational experiences on their application have been verified, they again sit for an interview to discuss the breed’s history and standard, and must judge a specified number of assignments.
+While not every judging assignment will be observed, a certain number are required to be; after those observations, permit judges sit down with the field rep yet again to discuss the merits of the dogs they judged.

-There are many more rules and caveats that govern a judge’s progression – including a limit to the number of breeds a judge can apply for and how fast he or she can be green-lighted to judge them.
+There are many more rules and caveats that govern a judge’s progression – including a limit to the number of breeds a judge can apply for and how fast they can be green-lighted to judge them.
 That’s because, like experts in any field, good dog-show judges are always still learning.
 As they stand in the middle of that ring, they are invariably always in the middle of their own education, too.